 “Noumea was the worse place we visited in New Caledonia… But it was awesome!“.
 The confused look I received in return was amusing.

 Noumea is very close to Australia’s East Coast.
-With direct flights from Brisbane, Sydney and Melbourne, New Caledonia can become a (pricey) destination for just a weekend.
-Many Australians visit Noumea as a short stop during their Pacific Islands cruise.
+With direct flights from Brisbane, Sydney and Melbourne, New Caledonia can become a (pricey) destination for a short trip away.
+Many Australians visit Noumea very quickly during their Pacific Islands cruise.
 If your time in New Caledonia is limited and Noumea is your only option, it’s still worth checking it out.
 Noumea is a lovely little city surrounded by mountains on one side and a lagoon on the other, and with plenty of great activities to keep you very busy.

-We spent two days in Noumea during our trip to New Caledonia.
+We spent two days in Noumea during each of our trips to New Caledonia.
 Here are my recommendations for things to do in Noumea.

 Things to do in Noumea: What we did